 The topic of taxation and filing returns is perhaps one of the most tedious and debatable.
-Housing societies in the past dwelled under the misconception that since they are a co-operative society and not primarily focused on profits, they are not liable to pay tax.
+Housing societies in the past dwelled under the misconception that since they are a cooperative society and not primarily focused on profits, they are not liable to pay tax.
 Nothing could be further from the truth.
-Many societies especially those who run a tight ship with their accounts audits and have a well-informed and proactive committee members are regular with their taxes and returns.
+Many societies especially those who run a tight ship with their accounts audits and have well-informed and proactive committee members are regular with their taxes and returns.
 The problem of misinformation or lack of initiative lies with the outlier societies who have failed to comply either due to lack of knowledge on housing society tax rules or due to a certain apathy.
 In this article, we will elaborate upon the income tax rules, tax slabs, and penalties with respect to housing societies.

-Under the Income Tax Act of 1961, co-operative societies are a taxable entity.
+Under the Income Tax Act of 1961, co-operative societies are taxable entities.
 It falls under the category of Association of Persons (AOP) which is a group of individuals (whether incorporated or not) who get together with a common purpose and have a legal entity.
 Under the Co-operative Societies Act, housing societies are granted a separate legal existence.
 But not all income earned by housing societies is taxable.
 Section 80(p) of the Income Tax Act applies to co-operative housing societies, providing rules of deduction in respect of income of co-operative societies.

 Let’s understand in detail the deductions, exemptions and ITR rules for housing societies.

-What are the various income sources for a housing society?
+Income sources for a housing society?
 And how many are taxable?